If you’re smothered under an avalanche of credit card debt, radio financial guru Dave Ramsey says don’t panic – just make snowballs.

 Baby Step 7: Build Wealth and Give

-Now you have no debt, not even a mortgage.
-You keep to Dave Ramsey’s zero-based budget and “max out your 401(k) and Roth IRAs,” Ramsey says.
+In the idealized version of baby steps one through six you now you have no debt, not even a mortgage.
+You’ve kept to Dave Ramsey’s zero-based budget and maxed out your 401(k) and Roth IRAs.

-This means you can “truly live and give like no one else by building wealth, becoming insanely generous, and leaving an inheritance for future generations,” Ramsey says.
+This means with what’s left you can “truly live and give like no one else by building wealth, becoming insanely generous, and leaving an inheritance for future generations,” Ramsey said.
 “And it’s all because you had discipline for a few years.”

-“Giving us always a valuable endeavor and all of us should give more often.”
+“Giving is always a valuable endeavor,” Kleiner said.
+“All of us should give more often.”